AvinashS97/reactJs/src/source.md

       * navigation.state
-        idle - There is no navigation pending. submitting - A route action is being called due to a form submission using POST, PUT, PATCH, or DELETE loading - The loaders for the next routes are being called to render the next page
+        idle - There is no navigation pending. submitting - A route action is being called due to a form submission using POST, PUT, PATCH, or DELETE loading - The loaders for the next routes are being called to render the next page.

 Normal navigations and GET form submissions transition through these states: idle → loading → idle